 However, despite its exponential growth, recent research revealed that 79% of executives admitted they do not review internal processes before setting KPIs for a transformation process.
 This supported by the fact an average of 84% of digital transformation strategies fail, due to lack of leadership and clarity on purpose.

-Because of this, the majority of transformation programs are at a great disadvantage from the start, with no clear direction or strategy, from both the business in hand and for the consultancy or contractor carrying out the work.
+Because of this, the majority of transformation processes are at a great disadvantage from the start, with no clear direction or strategy, from both the business in hand and for the consultancy or contractor carrying out the work.

 In turn, business leaders continue to fail to understand what digital transformation is, its purpose and how it can drive meaningful change.